 9/11 was our generations “where were you?” moment.
 Most of us have very personal events that we can share with our children, unlike a majority of events in history, we were actually alive for this event.
 We can describe how we felt when we heard the news and watched story after heartbreaking story of loss, kindness, and perseverance.

 I often find it easy to introduce new subjects through the use of well-written picture books.
-Here are three books that we have enjoyed reading and present the day in a thoughtful manner:
+Here are some books that might be helpful to use with children:

 Some other ideas for marking the day: